|How many applications do you receive each year in Management and how many applicants get admitted?|

 Very well!
 The need for Management students in the job market is large.
 Management at UTSC prepares its students to be valuable contributors in the achievement of their organizations' goals in a highly competitive global business environment.

 First year (A level) courses are open to all students.
-B, C, and D level management courses are restricted to students enrolled in programs that specifically require these courses.
-For more information see the UTSC Registration Guide.
+B, C, and D level Management courses are restricted to students enrolled in programs that specifically require these courses.
+For more information see the UTSC Registrar's Guide.

 In 2011 Management moved into the newest building on campus.
 The IC building is 165,000 sq. ft. offering students more study rooms, lecture halls, and classrooms equipped with state-of-the-art digital technology.
 It also houses a high-tech trading floor and a microprocessor lab.

 No, the area of study does not appear on your diploma.
 It only appears on your transcript.